nopol10/nekocap/README.md

 ### Adding fonts to be hosted from the NekoCap site for SSA/ASS rendering

-1. Create a folder called `server-fonts` in the project root.
-(Webpack is configured to copy fonts there to the website's output directory)
+1. Create a folder called `fonts` in the `public` folder.
 1. Add woff2 webfonts that you want to serve from the website into that folder
 1. Modify `src/common/substation-fonts.ts` to assign font names to the corresponding woff2 files in that folder.
+1. Run `npm run fontlist` to generate the `public/fontlist.json` file that will be pulled by the extension and website to know which fonts are available.
+You can serve this file and the fonts separately so that you don't have to redeploy when new fonts are added.

 ### Creating a production build